 Best sushi in Chicago

-Chefs Fred Despres and Nelson Vinansaca have taken up where BK Park has left off, and they're continuing to turn out expertly prepared Japanese dishes.
-The warm, cozy room seems to encourage you to stay for hours, sipping sake or cocktails like an old-fashioned made with seaweed-infused Japanese whiskey and yuzu-pineapple bitters.
+This warm, cozy restaurant seems to encourage you to stay for hours, sipping sake or cocktails like the matcha sour, crafted with gin, lemon, matcha green tea and egg white.
 Start with the chef's choice sashimi, which includes 14 slices of neatly sliced seafood, including a meaty piece of octopus and salmon that nearly melts in your mouth.
 The special nigiri section includes treats like rice wrapped with crab and festooned with spicy Alaskan king crab.
-But sushi at Arami doesn't just benefit seafood lovers—yasai (vegetables) are available as maki or nigiri and include a slice of tender eggplant squiggled with peanut–red miso dressing.
+But sushi at Arami doesn't just benefit seafood lovers—yasai (vegetables) are available as maki or nigiri and include a slice of tender eggplant squiggled with peanut–white miso dressing.

 When you're craving something refined, Naoki Sushi is the place to go.
 The warmly lit speakeasy-style spot is helmed by chef Naoki Nakashima, who also runs the sushi program at Shaw’s.
 On the menu, you'll find classic selections like yellowtail, scallop, salmon and sea urchin alongside specialty rolls like hamachi with scallion, cucumber and yuzu.
 But the star of the menu is a selection of Naoki-style sashimi plates: Slabs of pristine raw fish are served in flower formations and adorned with tasty, simplistic ingredients like ponzu, black truffle and yuzu.